Stage 1 — Reversible Mucositis

 - Bleeding and/or suppuration on probing

-- Bone loss ≥ 2mm
+- Bone loss ≥ 2 mm

 Loss of osseointegration

-complications: mobility and pain make implant removal inevitable, equivalent to the avulsion of a natural tooth affected by severe periodontitis.
+Loss of osseointegration marks the final stage of implant complications: mobility and pain make implant removal unavoidable, equivalent to the extraction of a natural tooth affected by severe periodontitis.

-Clinical features:
+Clinical features

 - Implant mobility